-Her first CD, ‘Tango jalousie, Hora staccato & other Danish and Romanian Pieces’ together with the Danish pianist Jakob Alsgaard Bahr has recently been released by the Danish record label ‘Danacord’, www.danacord.dk and it’s available on ‘iTunes’, ‘Spotify’ and ‘Deezer’.
-It will be available at ‘Naxos’ from the 1st of April 2019.
+Her first CD, ‘Tango jalousie, Hora staccato & other Danish and Romanian Pieces’ together with the Danish pianist Jakob Alsgaard Bahr has recently been released by the Danish record label ‘Danacord’, www.danacord.dk and it’s available on ‘Naxos’, ‘iTunes’, ‘Spotify’.
 Shortly after the release, the cd has caught the attention and admiration of the audience and the reviewers around the world.

 In November 2018 Oprea has made her US debut as the Weaver Guest Artist 2018 at The Music Department of The South Dakota University where she played as soloist with the Chamber Orchestra, gave masterclasses and a recital, joining the famous ‘Rawlins Piano Trio’ in the second half.